0xshikhar/suirealm/README.md

 ## 6. Competitive Advantages

 - **Fair Compensation Model**: Elimination of high commissions charged by centralized platforms
-- **Blockchain Transparency**: All transactions and ownership records maintained on CoreDAO blockchain
+- **Blockchain Transparency**: All transactions and ownership records maintained on Sui blockchain
 - **Community Governance**: DAO structure ensures decisions benefit the entire ecosystem
 - **Integrated Experience**: Combines gaming, streaming, and community in one platform
 - **Enhanced Discoverability**: Tools to increase visibility for streamers and content creators